DennisTsar/RU-SIRS/README.md

 A website & tool for viewing response from Rutgers SIRS class surveys.
 Built with 100% Kotlin.

-The data comes from the [official SIRS website](https://sirs.rutgers.edu/index.php) (currently down) and covers all published surveys from the Spring 2014 through Spring 2022 semesters.
+The data comes from the [official SIRS website](https://sirs.rutgers.edu/index.php) and covers all published surveys from the Spring 2014 through Spring 2022 semesters.

 ## Technologies + Tools